-The church was built of red – gray sandstone.
-It consists of a three-nave corpus in the form of a basilica, a rectangular chancel on the east side, a tower on the west side and a porch at the southern aisle.
-The latter probably dates back to the 18th or 19th century.
-The side aisles have been extended to the height of the west wall of the tower, which was crowned with a towering spire.
+The church was built of red and gray sandstone.
+Originally it consisted of a five-bay nave with two aisles in the form of a basilica, a rectangular chancel on the east side, a four-sided tower on the west side and a porch at the southern aisle, probably added at the end of the 16th century.

 Website britishlistedbuildings.co.uk, Church of St Nicholas A Grade I Listed Building in Trellech United (Tryleg Unedig), Monmouthshire.